marios-code-path/spring-reactive-authorization/README.md

     }

 Additionally the `and()` and `or()` and `disable()` methods lets us build another component's filter on the filter chain.
 In this case, we give our customized [ServerCsrfTokenRepository](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/server/csrf/ServerCsrfTokenRepository.html), and configure HTTP Basic.
 Calling `build()` returns the completed [SecurityWebFilterChain](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/server/SecurityWebFilterChain.html).

+# Review

+This brief overview should set you up for engaging the ServerHttpSecurity components.
+Following it's fluent API is a breeze once we get to know the components that we visit.